rguarascia/thinkmac-t470/README.md

 ### Touchpad

 > _**Info:** For my Synaptics touchpad, I was able to get it working using RehabMan's VoodooPS2Controller.kext but tluck's SSDT-Thinkpad_Clickpad patch was required to enable the PrefPane.
 Multi-touch gestures are fairly limited.
 You can utilize two finger scrolling but swiping to go back a page in Safari, pinch-to-zoom and rotate don't work.
-I would also recommend disabling tap-to-click as this caused the cursor to jump to a second position on the screen if you touched the touchpad simultaneoulsy with a second finger._
+I would also recommend disabling tap-to-click as this caused the cursor to intermittently jump to a second position on the screen if you touched the touchpad simultaneoulsy with a second finger._

 > _**Note:** To enable three finger gesture for Exposé you must define the gesture as a keyboard shortcut under SysPrefs > Keyboard > Shortcuts.
 Under Mission Control, select Application Windows and make the gesture on the touchpad to set it._

 - [VoodooPS2Controller.kext](https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller)
   - **Location:** /EFI/CLOVER/kexts/Other
 - SSDT-Thinkpad_Clickpad.aml
   - **Location:** /EFI/CLOVER/ACPI/patched

 ### USB (Camera, USB ports, etc.)

-> _**Coming Soon**_
+Using USBInjectAll, I was able to build a custom SSDT (SSDT-UIAC) to only enable the ports that are physically present.
+I disabled the internal USB port designated for biometrics since it doesn't work anyway.

 ### Power Management (Sleep, wake, battery life, etc.)

-> _**Coming Soon**_
+CPUFriend (KEXT) + CPUFriendFriend (SSDT patch) has allowed me to run the system down to 800Mhz and has prevented the CPU fan from running as often.
+Temps however around 45-50C when idle which is a little higher than I like but it doesn't seem to hurt anything.

 ***

 ### Post-installation work (Serial, UUID)
-Make sure you generate a new serial number and UUID in Clover Configurator to avoid any conflicts with iCloud, iMessage, etc.
+Make sure you generate a new serial number and UUID in Clover Configurator to avoid any conflicts with iCloud, iMessage, etc. I've removed some of my unique identifiers so they

 ### Special Thanks
 - [okay](https://github.com/okay/t470) - some good info here which kickstarted my efforts